STIXProject/stixproject.github.io/getting-started/sample-walkthrough/index.md

 One attribute you'll see on STIX_Package is `version`.
 This version attribute is strongly suggested when creating content and indicates which version of STIX the package conforms to.
 In this case, the package conforms to STIX 1.2.

-The other important attributes are `@id` and `@timestamp`.
+The other important attribute is `@id`.
 As you might expect, the `@id` is a globally unique ID given to an instance of a construct in STIX.
 STIX suggests several practices for creating and using IDs that you can see on our [Suggested Practices(https://github.com/STIXProject/schemas/wiki/Suggested-Practices-%281.1%29#formatting-ids) page.
 (I'll take a timeout to let you read that section).
 As you can see, in this case we've set the namespace portion of the ID to "example" and the ID portion to "Indicator-33fe3b22-0201-47cf-85d0-97c02164528d" in keeping with STIX suggested practices.
 You'll also remember that we had defined the example namespace in the head of the document:

 ```xml
 xmlns:example="http://example.com/"
 ```

 It's required to define all prefixes used in the IDs in your document.

-The `@timestamp` is used to indicate the time at which this version of the construct was identified.
-As a general rule (in keeping with our suggested practices) you should always include a `@timestamp` attribute to all constructs that support it whenever you give those components an `@id`.
-The `@timestamp` can then be used later by yourself or others to refer to the specific version of that construct identified by that `@timestamp`.

-When publishing an updated version of a construct you can use the same ID but update the timestamp to indicate that it's a new version of an existing construct.

 ## Indicators